-Faculty, staff, and students may have reasons they are unable to return to campus in the fall.
+Faculty, staff and students may have reasons they are unable to return to campus in the fall or winter.
 Employees of the University will be asked to work with their supervisor and their HR partner to discuss COVID-19 work accommodations following an established procedure for COVID-19 related reasons—for example, being immunocompromised, or caring for or living with someone who is at increased risk due to COVID-19.
-In addition, to the greatest extent possible, faculty and staff who are able to work effectively from home without compromise to the core responsibilities as evaluated by their supervisor will be supported in this decision.
+In addition, to the greatest extent possible, faculty and staff who are able to work effectively from home without compromise to their core responsibilities, as evaluated by their supervisor, will be supported in this decision.
 Students who wish to take their classes online for any reason will be supported.
 Specifically, classes will accommodate remote instruction for students unable to attend class or return to campus.
 Relatedly, graded in-person attendance will be discouraged to avoid incentivizing students who may not feel well to attend class.
 Our intention is to provide a range of options that support in-person activities to the greatest extent possible while also following de-densification guidelines and supporting individual needs.

 Covid-19 Work Accommodations

 The University of Denver understands that certain employees may